KavleenKaur-GitHub/Working-With-Large-Datasets/README.md

 # FIFTH QUESTION

-### IN ORDER TO FIND MAXIMUM AND MINIMUN RANGE OF LATTITUDES, WE HAVE CONSIDER TO CONSIDER THAT ACCORDING TO WEBSITE GIVEN BELOW, THE RANGE OF LATTITUDE AND LONGITUDE OF NYC CITY ARE AS FOLLOWS:
+### IN ORDER TO FIND MAXIMUM AND MINIMUN RANGE OF LATTITUDES, WE DO NEED SOME FACTS.
+SO, ACCORDING TO THE WEBSITE GIVEN BELOW, THE RANGE OF LATTITUDE AND LONGITUDE OF NYC ARE AS FOLLOWS:

 ### GPS COORDINATE: